AbdelhamidSaidi/cloudOps_mobile_dashbord/README.md

 - Update `lib/services/api_service.dart` and set `baseUrl` to your backend host or pass an explicit `baseUrl` when constructing `ApiService`.
 - The app uses the `http` package for REST calls.

-If you want, I can wire more screens or implement authentication flows next.